cosmos/sdk-tutorials/tutorials/understanding-ibc-denoms/index.md

 ### Next up

-If your interest in IBC was peeked, you can go tot the IBC section of the Developer Portal and learn the intracies of the IBC protocol and IBC applications, starting [here](../../academy/4-ibc/index.md).
+If your interest in IBC was piqued, you can go to the IBC section of the Developer Portal and learn the intricacies of the IBC protocol and IBC applications, starting [here](../../academy/4-ibc/index.md).